aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/_index.md

 type: docs
 weight: 30
 url: /javascript-cpp/setting-headers-and-footers/
 description: This article explains how to programmatically insert an image in the header and footer of Excel worksheets using Aspose.Cells for JavaScript via C++.
 keywords: insert image in excel header footer JavaScript via C++, set excel header footer script commands JavaScript via C++
 ---

 {{% alert color="primary" %}}

-Headers and footers are the lines of text displayed below the top margin or above the bottom margin respectively.
-It's possible to add headers and footers to the worksheets also.
-Headers and footers can be used to display useful information like page number, author name, topic name, or date and time.
-Headers and footers are managed using the page setup settings.
+Headers and footers are the lines of text displayed below the top margin or above the bottom margin, respectively.
+It is possible to add headers and footers to the worksheets also.
+Headers and footers can be used to display useful information such as page number, author name, topic name, or date and time.
+Headers and footers are managed using the page‑setup settings.

 {{% /alert %}}

 ## **Setting Headers and Footers**

-Aspose.Cells for JavaScript via C++ allows you to add headers and footers to worksheets at runtime but we recommend setting headers and footers manually in a pre-designed file for printing.
-You can use Microsoft Excel as a GUI tool to set headers and footers to save effort and development time.
-Aspose.Cells can import the file and save the settings.
+Aspose.Cells for JavaScript via C++ allows you to add headers and footers to worksheets at runtime, but we recommend setting headers and footers manually in a pre‑designed file for printing.
+You can use Microsoft Excel as a GUI tool to set headers and footers, which saves effort and development time.
+Aspose.Cells can import the file and preserve the settings.

 To add headers and footers at runtime, Aspose.Cells provides special API calls and script commands to format headers and footers.